 After suffering a traumatic event, the after-effects can be profound.
 The person who was involved has a chance to relive their traumatic experience through vivid recollection and imagery, making them feel like they are going through the event over and over again in great detail.
-This can often lead to Post-Traumatic Stress Disorder or PTSD.
+The result of this trauma is classified as PTSD, or Post-Traumatic Stress Disorder.

-A way to combat PTSD is by undergoing a therapy called Eye Movement Desensitization and Reprocessing, otherwise known as EMDR therapy.
+EMDR therapy (Eye Movement Desensitization and Reprocessing) is a new way that many people are looking to fight the symptoms associated with PTSD.
 At Braden Counseling Center’s Elgin, IL location, EMDR therapy is available to those who are in need.

-Braden Counseling Center offers a range of therapies available to treat trauma.
-We are proud to provide EMDRtherapy for anxiety and PTSD at our Elgin, IL branch, as well as at our other locations.
+There are several ways that we can treat trauma at Braden Counseling Center.
+However, we are proud to provide EMDRtherapy for anxiety and PTSD at our Elgin, IL branch, as well as at our other locations.

-Rapid eye movement therapy works in a structured manner.
+Rapid eye movement therapy is a very structured process.
 The first thing we will do is to get the individual to focus briefly on their traumatic memories.
 While they are focusing on those memories, they also experience rapid eye movements known as “bilateral stimulation.”
 This technique gradually reduces the traumatic memory, and its vividness, until the recollection begins to diminish.
 The problematic symptoms associated with the memory should also fade.

 - In addition to trauma and PTSD, EMDR therapy is also effective against anxiety, nightmares, depression, grief, and the effects of bullying and abuse.